Custom Web Server

 next();

-1. Authentication in afterMatch.
+1. Perform authorization checks in afterMatch.

-2. Do Rewrite and Redirect in afterMatch.
+2. Handle Rewrite and Redirect in afterMatch.

 3. Inject HTML content in afterRender.